noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

   - each subnet must be associated with exaclty one route table
   - but one route table can have multiple subnets

-### NACLs
+### NACLs: network access control lists:

+- stateless firewall that can filter traffic as it enters and leaves a subnet.
-- network access control lists: control what kind of traffic can enter and leave the subnet
+  - only manage traffic that is crossing the subnet boundary.
-  - control access at the subnet level.
+    - i.e. has no impact on resources within the same subnet
+  - do not recognize AWS resources like security groups do
+    - only support ip, networks and protocols
+- rules
-- stateless firewall at the subnet level: you must edit both ingress & egress traffic
+  - traffic between nodes are two different streams, so you must edit both ingress & egress traffic
   - by default allows all in/egress traffic: you can then restrict access
+  - rules are processed in order from lowest rule number to the highest rule number (ending in `*`)
+    - When a rule is matched, an action is taken, and processing stops

 ### security groups

 - control access at the resource level
 - see [markdown file](./securitygroups.md)

+### Peering

+- enables encrypted communication between TWO isolated VPCs using their private IP address without traversing the public internet
+- peers can span accounts and regions
+- use cases
+  - sharing resources across VPCs
+  - enabling private access to partners/vendors
+  - workflows requiring secured access: e.g. system security audits
+  - apps requireing enhanced fault-tolerance and high availability can now span regions

 ### flow logs